KULeuven-COSIC/HEAT/AWSF1/readme.md

 ### Step 2

 We use the `./aws_access/setup_access.sh` for keyless access and copying sw part of our app.
-That requires copying the AWS access key to `./aws_access/` directory.
+First modify the file contents with the target instance address.
+This script also requires you to copy the AWS access key to `./aws_access/` directory.
 If you are not comfortable with this approach, you can scp the following files and folders into your F1 instance, and then login and continue with the following steps.

 * `./aws_access/prepare_environment.sh`
 * `./software/`